romainbenabdelkader/uid-auth/README.md

 6. License

-MIT License free to use in commercial or institutional contexts.
+Apache-2.0 License free to use in commercial or institutional contexts.

 7. Contact & Usage